ericfinster/orchard/README.md

 Ctrl-E  -  Extrude selection (this will modify the current shape)

-Ctrl-D  -  Drop at selection (insert a "nullary" sorce cell)
+Ctrl-D  -  Drop at selection (insert a "nullary" source cell)

 Ctrl-C  -  Compose a diagram

-Ctrl-I  -  Insert and identity
+Ctrl-I  -  Insert an identity

 Ctrl-F  -  Fill a fillable cell

 Ctrl-U  -  "Use" the cell currently selected in the environment
            and insert it into the currently selected cell

-Ctrl-N  -  Start a new environment, i.e. reset everythin
+Ctrl-N  -  Start a new environment, i.e. reset everything

 Ctrl-S  -  Save